Employee Handbook Template, Free Download 2026

 Your current handbook has not been updated in several years and may contain policies that the NLRB has found to interfere with employee Section 7 rights, such as overly broad social media policies, confidentiality rules, or restrictions on workplace discussions about pay and working conditions.

 You are a small business owner who wants to professionalize your workplace and reduce legal exposure by establishing clear, written policies that protect both the company and its employees while maintaining at-will employment status.
+An employee handbook template for small business provides a practical starting point that scales as your team grows.
+You can also use an employee policy manual template to organize policies by department.

 What Should a Employee Handbook Include?